petervanderdoes/AVH-Extended-Categories/readme.txt

 The AVH Extended Categories Widget gives you two widgets for displaying categories.

-1. Replacement of the default category widget to allow for greater customization..
+1. Replacement of the default category widget to allow for greater customization.

 1. A top categories widget.
 Shows the top X categories.
 This requires WordPress 2.8 or higher.